THE FACILITY

 • A post climax that progressively lower the intensity and drives the pace to a conclusion narrative conclusive point.

-I wanted to keep the player moving by either pinching them with enemies or presenting them with better "action" points, with a clear view or more cover.
+• I wanted to keep the player moving by either pinching them with enemies or presenting them with a clear line of sight or better cover.

 CONTAINMENT HUB

 Once I had an idea of what this elements were, I jumped back to references and decided how the blockout would work.
-I was heavily inspired by the Archive sector in Control, because of elements it contains and by how condensed the offices are and the way the space is presented.
+I was heavily inspired by the Archive sector in Control, because of how condensed the offices are and the way the space is presented.

 AWE CONTAINMENT FACILITY